 Location: Woking, Surrey

-My sixth ground of 2011 was on Saturday 5th February at Kingfield Stadium in Woking, Surrey.
+My fifth new ground of 2011 was on Saturday 5th February at Kingfield Stadium in Woking, Surrey.
 The match was Woking vs. Salisbury City in the F.A.
 Trophy 3rd Round.

 Kingfield Stadium is situated around 1 mile from Woking railway station, in a residential area to the south of the town centre.
 The venue has been home to Woking since 1922.